WildCodeSchool/java-tariff-manager/curriculum/curriculum.md

 * Project
 * TDD from scratch

-### 6. Dependency Injection/Inversion of Control with the Spring Framework, Spring Data JPA
+### 6. Dependency Injection/Inversion of Control with the Spring Framework

 #### Objective